thisHermit/nlp_project/README.md

 <summary><h4>Experiment 1: 2 layers with lr scheduler (not included)</h4></summary>

 - What experiments are you executing?
 Don't forget to tell how you are evaluating things.
-  - I simply add a learning rate scheduler (ExponentialLR) and early stopping and add another fully connected linear layer.
+  - I add a learning rate scheduler (ExponentialLR) and early stopping and add another fully connected linear layer.
   - branch name: `ptd-exp2`
 - What were your expectations for this experiment?
   - I expected an immediate increase in perfomance as I suspected that a learning rate scheduler would attempt to solve the overfitting observed while fine-tuning.